Integration of A-Parser with Redis: advanced API

 Redis Queue Key

-- the name of the key for exchanging data with A-Parser, by defaultaparser_redis_api
+- the name of the key for data exchange with A-Parser, by defaultaparser_redis_api

 , you can create separate queues and process them with different tasks or different copies of A-ParserResult Expire(TTL)

-- the lifetime of the result in seconds, serves to automatically control and delete unused results, by default3600
+- the lifetime of the result in seconds, serves for automatic control and deletion of unclaimed results, by default3600

 seconds (1 hour)

-- as requests, you need to specify {num:1:N}, where N should correspond to the number of threads specified in the task
+- as requests, it is necessary to specify {num:1:N}, where N should correspond to the number of threads specified in the task

 - you can also enable the log option, thus the possibility of viewing the log for each request will be available